Syntax-Sculptor/c-systems-test-lab/README.md

 # C Systems Test Lab

 This repository is a personal lab for exploring how C interprets integers at a low level.
-This includes binary representation, unsigned interpretation, two's-complement (to be implemented), and edge cases with how C may represent some values.
+This includes binary representation, unsigned interpretation, two's-complement, and edge cases with how C may represent some values.

+## Current Features

+So far, this repository offers:
+- Validating a binary string in the CLI (which is then validated).
+The CLI will report:
+    - Its width
+    - Its unsigned representation
+    - Its signed representation (calculated using two's complement)
+    - The minimum signed value of its width
+    - The maximum signed value of its width
+    - The maximum unsigned value of its width
+- Unit tests

 ## How to Build